 Approaches such as microservices-oriented architecture, REST APIs, integrations, and Digital Experience Platforms can help organizations to connect and share valuable data.
 More importantly, they can create an improved experience for end-users, whether these are your customers, employees, or partners.

-With this approach to legacy system modernization, you can extend the value of your existing technology while also taking advantage of the latest innovation without tearing down the current infrastructure, jeopardizing operational continuity, or losing revenue.
+With this approach to legacy system modernization, you can extend the value of your existing technology while also taking advantage of the latest innovation without tearing down the current digital infrastructure, jeopardizing operational continuity, or losing revenue.
 With the right partner and approach, you can achieve modernization in months, not years.

-Next Steps: Embrace and Extend
+Modernization: Embrace and Extend Legacy Systems

 A successful Digital Transformation and modernization of IT infrastructure is about connecting three jigsaws—solid legacy modernization strategy, data unlocking, and agility—and transforming what you currently have in a manner that drives value to all business audiences and future-proofs your organization.